-To a sceptic, the book offers many confusing issues.
-In a paper with the title "Is the Quran the Word of God?" the sceptic Joseph Smith wrote:
+Perhaps one of the first impressions a first time reader of the Quran may get is that the Book does not conform to traditional formats and styles.
+To a sceptic, the book presents a number of confusing issues.
+In a paper entitled "Is the Quran the Word of God?" the sceptic Joseph Smith wrote:

 The German secular scholar Salomon Reinach wrote: